Advanced technologies for forward-looking risk management

 🌊 Data lakes in risk management:

-• Support for innovative analyses through raw data access
+Support for effective analyses through raw data access

 🔄 Integration and architecture patterns: